powsybl/powsybl-dynawo/docs/dynamic_simulation/configuration.md

 **timeline.exportMode**
 `timeline.exportMode` defines the file extension of the timeline export.
-The available `com.powsybl.dynawaltz.DynaWaltzParameters.ExportMode` values are:
+The available `com.powsybl.dynawo.DynawoSimulationParameters.ExportMode` values are:
 - `CSV`
 - `TXT`: same format as `CSV` but with `|` separator
 - `XML`